 Board of Directors

 Julia Marshall (President) returned to the Roaring Fork valley in 1988 to start the landscape architectural firm of Mt.
 Daly Enterprises, LLC after graduating from Harvard University Graduate School of Design.
 Julia has consistently dedicated her time to community service including service on the boards of the Red Brick Art and Recreation Center in Aspen and the Carbondale Recreation Center in Carbondale.
 When serving on the Compass Board, she led the Capital Campaign to enlarge the learning centers of the Carbondale Community School.
 In past times, she served on The Carbondale Tree Board and the Art Base.
 She currently resides in Carbondale.

-Michael Lipkin (Treasurer) moved to Aspen in the early 1980s and with David Warner formed Lipkin Warner Design and Planning, a broad based architecture and development practice.
+Michael Lipkin (Vice President) moved to Aspen in the early 1980s and with David Warner formed Lipkin Warner Design and Planning, a broad-based architecture and development practice.
 Lipkin is the founder of Willits and, with his firm, has been responsible for the vision and master planning as well as the design of virtually every building there.
 Also a photographer, his work has been shown at the Aspen Institute Gallery, the 212 Gallery in Aspen, and at The Kim Foster Gallery in Chelsea.
 His undergraduate training was in sculpture and architecture at the University of Pennsylvania.
 He received a Master’s in Architecture from Yale.
 Lipkin and his wife, the artist Jody Guralnick, raised 2 children, now 23 and 27, in Aspen.